common-fate/docs-archive/docs/approvals/sso/google.md

 2. For the `Google Admin Email` use an admin users email address to the eg. `jack@commonfate.io` We suggest making a new user account that is only linked to this deployment and using that email.

 :::info
-This admin user will need to be an admin in the [Admin console](https://admin.google.com/)
+This user will need to be an admin in the [Admin console](https://admin.google.com/)
 :::
 ```json
 ?
 Google Admin Email: jack@commonfate.io